Scalingo/go-philae/README.md

 ```

 * name: The name of the probe
-* result: Is the check successfull or not
+* result: Is the check successful or not

 ```
 sampleprobe.NewTimedSampleProbe(name string, result bool, time time.Duration)
 ```

 * name: The name of the probe
-* result: Is the check successfull or not
+* result: Is the check successful or not
 * time: The time the probe will take before returning a result

 ### StatusIOProbe

-This probe will check that a service using statusIO is healthy
+This probe will check that a service using StatusIO is healthy

 #### Usage